HF-Royo/Subscription-Template/README.md

 # Subscription-Template
-Subscription price table template for HTML and CSS
+Subscription price table template for HTML, CSS, and flexbox